wrsenn/docker-containers/magento/1.x/magento-php56-apache/README.md

   - Hit the base URL (assuming you have *.dev mapped to localhost), and observe a running site.

 ## What doesn't this do?
 - Doesn't account for sites with multiple subdomains.
-We'll need to update the `bin/set-base-url` file to do more than just the basic base URL.
+We'll need to update the `init.sh` file to do more than just the basic base URL.
 - Doesn't automagically wire up your MySQL connections.
 Edit your `local.xml` and clear cache.